frett27/ESRI-TypeScript-Samples/README.md

 you must have GIT and NodeJS installed.

+`BE AWARE TO CLONE EVERY SUBMODULES BEFORE STARTING`

 on the command line, at the project root, install the grunt commande line, using :